 ▍Glacier Express|Zermatt → Chur (2nd Class)

-- The carriage was a bit too warm, and even though I rarely get motion sickness, I felt slightly unwell—possibly due to pressure changes and the train’s speed.
+- The carriage was warm, and I, someone who rarely gets motion sick, felt mildly unwell (likely due to speed changes and altitude)

 More Details Here:Glacier Express Review|Booking, Scenic Route & Real Impressions